cloudback/docs/content/privacy/_index.md

 **Information according to Art 27 EU GDPR**

-MYRTLE GROUP S.A. is a company located outside of the European Union.
+MYRTLELABS S.A.S. is a company located outside of the European Union.
 In order to comply with Art 27 EU GDPR, Prighter.com has been nominated as our representative in the European Union.
 If you want to make use of your data privacy rights, please visit [our Compliance Landing Page](https://prighter.com/q/15719145)

 <a href="https://prighter.com/q/15719145"><img style="max-width: 301px; max-height: 148px;" src="https://prighter.com/certificateofrepresentation/15719145/getwebcertificate.png"